dustinpfister/blog_posts/_posts/threejs-shape.md

 ### Version Numbers matter with threejs

 I have got into the habit of mentioning this is every post I write on threejs these days, so here it goes once again.
 When I first wrote this post I was using threejs revision 127, which was a late version of threejs in early 2021.
+I have come around to edit this post a few times sense then, and with that said the examples in this post now conform to [my r146 style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md).

 ## 1 - The Basics of getting started with THREE.Shape